Water Coolers, Grime & Your Health

 Water is important to human beings and all living organisms.
-A lot of money is spent on bottled water and water filters, and even bottled water and filtered water might be contaminant free, it can quickly become contaminated in a dirty cooler.
-This is because bacteria grow quickly in places where there are high levels of moisture.
+A lot of money is spent on bottled water and water filters, and even though bottled water and filtered water might be contaminant free, it can quickly become contaminated in a dirty cooler.
+This is because bacteria grows quickly in places where there are high levels of moisture.

 Did you know that a water cooler can get just as grimy as a water bottle that's left to mold in the back seat of your car?
 Water cooler maintenance is vital to your health.
 Below are some reasons why.

 One student tested water cooler water and tap water to determine which contained more bacteria.
 For this project, the student swabbed two Petri dishes, one with water cooler water and one with tap water.
 The student then monitored bacteria growth over a 5 day period.
 The size of the bacteria changed daily.

 - Tap water: 3.5mm of bacteria

 2. Day 3: